port-experimental/landg-workshop/0-prep.md

 # Workshop Prep

+## Accessing your Port account

+* Grab an account from the Google Sheet and put your name in the column "owner".
+* Go to app.getport.io and log in.
+* Follow the instructions from the instructor for the onboarding flow.

 ## Import the blueprints

 Go to the Builder and click the `+ Blueprint` button :

 ![](images/blueprint1.png)